 Such vital honest Australia history is not told in our classrooms by leftist-intimidated teachers, yet The Buckland River Uprising of 1857 remains the undeniable socio-cultural spark that initiated our White Australia Policy.

 It would endure to protect the integrity of White Australians up until 1966 when Harold Holt let in around 800 Vietnamese.
-Then in 1972 communist Gough Whitlam took power and open the non-White flood gates from Vietnam.
-Since 1788, White Australia thrived as a First World economic powerhouse and a social monocultural utopia – the envy of the world for nigh eight ancestral generations.
+Then in 1972 communist Gough Whitlam took power and opened the non-White flood gates from Vietnam.
+From 1788 White Australia thrived as a First World economic powerhouse and a social monocultural utopia – the envy of the world for nigh eight ancestral generations.

-Of course, it takes a leftie like ‘Whitlam the Wrecker’ to corrode an envied civilisation like White Australia.
+But it takes naive lefties like Harold Holt and ‘Whitlam the Wrecker’ to corrode an envied civilisation like White Australia.

 Back in the 1850s, Anti-Chinese sentiment was widespread during the Victorian gold rush.